 Are you up for the challenge?

-Join the fun on this annual Twin Valley Trail Challenge!
+Join the fun on the annual Twin Valley Trail Challenge!
 See how far you can hike in a day.
-We will have marked routes where you can hike from 1 to 27.5 miles all on the Twin Valley Trail.
+We will have marked routes where you can hike from 1 to 27.3 miles all on the Twin Valley Trail.
 All routes will be in Twin Creek MetroPark, Germantown MetroPark and on the TVT Connector Trail.
 All of the hiking is in the woods on a dirt footpath except for some short road and bike trail walking on the Connector Trail.

 This is a non-competitive hiking event.
 Compete only against yourself.
 We don’t post results or track results by any category.
 We want you to enjoy the beauty of the Twin Valley Trail and our local parks without having to race against others.

 Who should participate?
 This event is designed for people who have hiking experience and wish to challenge themselves with an endurance hike.
 This event is not for people who have always wanted to try hiking or for those with no hiking experience.
 If you are interested in becoming a hiker or participating in training hikes check out www.daytonhikers.org

 You pick the start time.
 You can start your challenge hike anytime between 5:30 am and 12:00 pm.
 Just show up when it is convenient for you based on the number of miles you anticipate hiking.
 We recommend at least 10 – 12 hours for the entire challenge.